Hwang Woo-suk: Timeline

 On November 24, Hwang held a press conference in Seoul, in which he declared his intention of resigning from most of his official posts.

-He also apologized for his actions.
-In the interview he said, "I was blinded by work and my drive for achievement."
+He also apologized for his actions and said, "I was blinded by work and my drive for achievement."
 He denied coercing his researchers into donating eggs and claimed that he found out about the situation only after it had occurred.
 He added that he had lied about the source of the eggs donated to protect the privacy of his female researchers, and that he was not aware of the Declaration of Helsinki, which clearly enumerates his actions as a breach of ethical conduct.

-After the press conference, which was aired on all major South Korean television networks, most of the nation's media outlets, government ministries, and the public gave support to Hwang.
-Sympathy for Hwang poured out, resulting in an increase in the number of women who wanted to donate their eggs for Hwang's research.
+After the press conference, which was aired on all major South Korean television networks, many of the nation's media outlets, government ministries, and members of the public expressed sympathy for Hwang.

+In mid-December, co-author of Hwang's papers came forward, telling the media that Hwang had confessed to fabricating evidence for nine of the eleven cell lines.
+He (Dr Roh Il-Sung) reportedly said he had doubts about the remaining two lines.

 On December 29, 2005, the university determined that all 11 of Hwang's stem cell lines were fabricated.
-The university announced on January 10, 2006, that Hwang's 2004 and 2005 papers on Science were both fabricated.
+The university announced on January 10, 2006, that Hwang's 2004 and 2005 papers in Science were both fabricated.
 Following on the confirmation of scientific misconduct, on January 11, Science unconditionally retracted both of Hwang's papers.

-On January 12, 2006, Hwang held a press conference to apologize for the entire fiasco, but still did not admit to cheating.
-Instead, he explicitly put the blame on other members of his research project for having deceived him with false data and alleged a conspiracy, saying that his projects had been sabotaged and that there was theft of materials involved.
+On January 12, 2006, Hwang held a press conference to apologize for the fiasco, but did not admit to cheating.
+Instead, he blamed other members of his research project for having deceived him with false data and alleged a conspiracy, saying that his projects had been sabotaged and that there was theft of materials involved.
 He said that cloning human stem cells was possible and that he had the technology to do it, and if he were given six more months he could prove it.
 This is an extension of the ten days he said he needed to re-create the stem cells that he asked for back on December 16, 2005.
-Seoul prosecutors raided Hwang's home that day for files and evidence, to start a criminal investigation of him.
+Seoul prosecutors started a criminal investigation and raided Hwang's home that day.

 On January 20, 2006, Hwang maintained that two of his 11 forged stem cell lines had been maliciously switched for cells from regular, not cloned, embryos.
 The allegation involves the lines Hwang claims to have created at Seoul-based MizMedi Hospital.

 On November 22, 2016, Hwang received a certificate of patent on NT-1 technology from the Korean Intellectual Property Office.